A Man for All Seasons (play): Themes

 A Man for All Seasons struggles with ideas of identity and conscience.
 More argues repeatedly that a person is defined by his conscience.
-His own position is depicted as almost indefensible; the Pope is described as a "bad" and corrupt individual, forced by the Emperor Charles V to act according to his will.
-But as More says to Norfolk, "What matters is not that it's true, but that I believe it; or no, not that I believe it, but that I believe it."
-More fears that if he breaks with his conscience, he will be damned to hell, while his associates and friends are more concerned with holding onto their own temporal power.
+His own position is depicted as almost indefensible; even the Pope, who More defends as the rightful head of the Church, is described as a corrupt individual and a puppet of Emperor Charles V. But as More says to the Duke of Norfolk, "What matters is not that it's true, but that I believe it; or no, not that I believe it, but that I believe it."
+More fears that if he breaks with his conscience, he will be damned to hell; in comparison, his associates and friends are shown to be only concerned with holding onto their own temporal power.

-At another key point of the play, More testifies before an inquiry committee and Norfolk attempts to persuade him to sign the Succession to the Crown Act 1534 (pp. 78, Heinemann edition):
+At another key point of the play, More is summoned before an inquiry convened by Cromwell.
+Norfolk, knowing that Cromwell is fishing for an excuse to have More charged with treason, appeals to their friendship to try and persuade him to sign the Succession to the Crown Act 1534 (pp. 78, Heinemann edition):